ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _237:
 237 : PINQID - Charge Exchange Option 1 - Reference Temperature (eV)
-  PINQID charge exchange option 1 (ref), described in the section on SOL 22 switches, requires a reference temperature in order to calculate the power loss through the ion charge exchange channel.
+  PINQID charge exchange option 1 (`262`_), described in the section on SOL 22 switches, requires a reference temperature in order to calculate the power loss through the ion charge exchange channel.

 .. _238:
 238 : Minimum Temperature Allowed in Solver (SOL 22)